 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links then we may earn a small commission.
 Read our Disclosure Policy here.

-Christmas in Switzerland, in the Swiss Alps, was a dream come true.
-There are so many wonderful winter destinations in Switzerland but for our Christmas holiday, we chose Skiing in Bettmeralp.
+Christmas in Switzerland, in the Swiss Alps, is as festive as it sounds.
+There are so many winter destinations in Switzerland but for our Christmas skiing holiday, we chose a resort in the clouds— Bettmeralp.

-The village can only be reached by cable car from Betten Tall Station in the valley and is car -free.
-The closest village to Bettmeralp is Riederalp, just a 30 minute walk from away and it too is car- free.
+Bettmeralp village is car-free and can only be reached by cable car from Betten Tall Station in the valley.
+The closest village is Riederalp, just a 30-minute walk away and it is also car-free.

-Bettmeralp is part of the Swiss Alps Jungfrau-Aletsch region, which was chosen as one of the first Alpine UNESCO World Natural Heritage sites.
-Included within this Unesco site is the Great Aletsch Glacier, and at 23 Kilometres long it is the largest in the Alps.
+Bettmeralp is part of the Swiss Alps Jungfrau-Aletsch region, one of the first Alpine UNESCO World Natural Heritage sites.
+Part of the UNESCO site is the Great Aletsch Glacier which at 23 Kilometres long is the largest in the Alps.

 Bettmeralp ski resort is particularly special at Christmas when the whole village comes alive with festivities and fun.
-The ski season in Bettmeralp starts just before Christmas, and there are plenty of winter sports for young and old.
+The ski season starts just before Christmas, with plenty of winter sports available for both young and old.